 - Suspensions and expulsions in Multnomah County have dropped 31% since 2011–12.

-- All six of our partner school districts created board-approved equity policies with a clear directive to address racial inequities in school discipline.
+- All seven of our partner school districts created board-approved equity policies with a clear directive to address racial inequities in school discipline.

 School Community Sites